Applying for a Student Loan

 Congress established the William D. Ford Federal Direct Loan Program to help reduce complexity in the financial aid process.
 The Federal Direct Loan Program does not involve the use of a private lender, such as a bank.
 You are borrowing from the federal government.
 If you would like more information about federal loan programs, as well as instructions for completing the loan process, start with these links:

 Every school has a different process for offering student loans.
-At Brookdale, we do not include an offer of a loan in a students award package.
-Every student who meets the requirements will qualify, however the process requires you to request the amount you wish to borrow using your WebAdvisor/My Financial Aid self-service.
-Click here for detailed instructions.
-Remember that first time borrowers must complete Entrance Loan Counseling and a Master Promissory Note found on studentloans.gov
+At Brookdale, we do not include an offer of a loan in a student’s award package.
+Every student who meets the requirements will qualify, however the process requires you to request the amount you wish to borrow through WebAdvisor/My Financial Aid self-service (view detailed instructions).
+Remember that first time borrowers must complete loan entrance counseling and a Master Promissory Note (MPN) found on studentloans.gov.

 Federal Direct Student Loans